xiaodongyang/xiaodongyang.github.io/publications/fulllist.md

 1. S. Wang, **X. Yang**, and Y. Tian.
 Detecting Sinage and Doors for Blind Navigation and Wayfinding.
 Network Modeling Analysis in Health Informatics and Bioinformatics, 2(2), 81-93, 2013. [[PDF](/publications/papers/Sinage.pdf)]

 1. F. Zaman, **X. Yang**, and Y. Tian.
 Robust and Effective Component based Banknote Recognition for the Blind.
 IEEE Transactions on System, Man, and Cybernetics (TSMC) Part C, 42(6), 1021-1030, 2012. [[PDF](/publications/papers/Banknote_TSMC.pdf)]

+Here is a selected list of my publications.

+My full publication list can be found [here](/publications/fulllist).